Federal Tax Lien: How to Solve the Problem

 The purpose of a federal tax lien is to protect the government’s interest in the taxpayer’s assets.
 A federal tax lien informs the public that the government’s interest has first priority.
 Meaning that the IRS (the Internal Revenue Service) will receive payment first when the property is sold.

-How A Lien Attaches to All Your Property
+How A Lien Attaches to the Taxpayer’s Property

 A federal tax lien only applies to the person whose name is listed on the lien.
 Thus, if the federal tax lien names one spouse and the other spouse owns the family home, then there is no impact on the title of the home.
 The same concept applies to all your property.